overview/docs2csv/README.md

     -l, --list                       Only list files, do not process -r, --recurse                    Scan directory recursively
-    -o, --ocr                        OCR pdfs that do not contain text -f, --force-ocr                  Force OCR on all pdfs
+    -o, --ocr                        OCR jpgs and pdfs that do not contain text -f, --force-ocr                  Force OCR on all pdfs